ngocthangict/edo/wp-content/plugins/yith-woocommerce-compare/README.txt

 == Upgrade notice ==

-= 2.0.4 =
+= 2.0.5 =

-* Fixed: JS error when loading compare window
-* Updated: Changed Text Domain from 'yith-wcmp' to 'yith-woocommerce-compare'
+* Fixed: After you remove product from compare, you can re-add it without reload page
-* Updated: Plugin Core Framework
+* Updated: Plugin Core